contoweb/laravel-pdflib/readme.md

 Since this package extending PDFLib, you can use the whole PDFLib toolkit.
 The [PDFLib Cookbook](https://www.pdflib.com/pdflib-cookbook/) helps a lot, even to understand this package.

+## Extending
+This package is just a basic beginning of wrapping PDFLib.
+Since PDFLib brings so much more functionality, we have to put the focus on the most used functions in the beginning.

+You're welcome to PR your ideas!

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.